adobeio/adobeio-documentation/README.md

 <img width="908" alt="webhook report log" src="https://user-images.githubusercontent.com/29133525/31210699-57b6f6bc-a951-11e7-8199-f1731125ee35.png">

+## Feedback?

-_Note: Please help us make this documentation as useful as possible.
-If you find an error or have a suggestion to improve it, please click the **Issues** tab on this GiHhub repository and then click the **New issue** button.
-Provide a title and description for your comment and then click the **Submit new issue** button._
+Please help us make this solution as useful as possible.
+If you find a problem in the documentation or have a solution suggestion, please click the **Issues** tab on this GiHhub repository and then click the **New issue** button.
+Provide a title and description for your comment and then click the **Submit new issue** button.

 ![submit new issue](https://user-images.githubusercontent.com/29133525/32515298-f344bd5a-c3bc-11e7-9978-34516f964f9f.png)